hirorohi03/EasyForgeNeo/README.md

 ## 🛠️ Installation

 First, right-click and save [EasyForgeNeoInstaller.bat](https://github.com/hirorohi03/EasyForgeNeo/raw/main/EasyForgeNeo/EasyForgeNeoInstaller.bat) to your PC.
+> - May 23, 2026, 3:34 AM GMT: The link above was incorrect, so It has been corrected.

 Then, proceed with either **Pattern A** or **Pattern B**.